-Even when you consider the protein-boosting effect of the pea products, garbanzo beans, and chia seeds, this still looks like the profile of a kibble containing a notable amount of meat.
+When you consider the protein-boosting effect of the pea products, garbanzo beans, and chia seed, this still looks like the profile of a dry product containing a notable amount of meat.

-Only Natural Pet Wholesome Homemade is a plant-based dry dog food using a significant amount of dehydrated named meats as its main source of animal protein, thus earning the brand 5 stars.
+Only Natural Pet Wholesome Homemade is a grain-free dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Only Natural Pet Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Only Natural Pet.
 If there are no recalls listed in this section, we have not yet reported any events.